Skip to navigation Skip to content

 Not all identified reviews need to be actioned.

-Only the following consequential reviews are to be selected when identified on the Consequential Actions page:
+Only select the following consequential reviews when identified on the Consequential Actions page:

-Some reviews may auto select; therefore, if these are not required, deselect before continuing.
+Some reviews may auto select; deselect any unnecessary reviews before continuing.

 • Departure reviews: